Foxbar: Housing

 Waverley Court was demolished in 1996 followed by Marmion, Montrose and Heriot Court in 2004.
 Oliphant Court was refurbished in recent years and is currently owned and maintained by Paisley South housing association.

 Services and amenities

 Schools

 Foxbar has 3 primary schools (Heriot, St. Pauls and Brediland) and one secondary school (Gleniffer High).

 Amenities

 Foxbar has 3 community centres and one library.
 The main Foxbar community centre is situated beneath the library on Amochrie Road and Ivanhoe Road.
 The Youth Drop In is situated on Spey Avenue.
 The resource centre is situated on Amochrie Road.

-The area also has many services and local businesses that supply the large population.
-For a modern housing development, Foxbar comparably has a large retail presence.
+Foxbar comparably has a large retail presence uncommon for modern housing developments.
 Currently the various sub-areas are supplied by multiple local newsagents and grocery stores; however post office facilities, a pharmacy and a local butcher also are available.
-Understandably so for Paisley`s biggest area of housing.

 Public transport

 Foxbar is served by two McGill's buses: